Woolly-at-EBI/BlueCloudMetadataEnhancement/README.md

 The metagenome information for marine and freshwater organisms was prepared.
 This is merged in with metadata above.

 It is complementary.
-The shape and taxonomic information do seem to be broadly agree, but there are many points of analysis needed.
+The shape and taxonomic information do broadly agree, but there are many points of analysis needed.

 ## Sample Types